Understanding Social Anxiety Of Adolescence

 • Overwhelming feelings of being uncomfortable or self-conscious when meeting new people

-How does social anxiety affect adolescents?
+How does social anxiety disorder affect the mental health of adolescents?

 Social anxiety in adolescence can present differently than it does in adults.
 While most teenagers occasionally feel anxious or worried about what others think of them, some can become so occupied with those feelings that they develop maladaptive patterns associated with anxiety disorders.